gohugoio/hugo/content/en/hugo-modules/configuration.md

 : Comma separated glob list matching paths that should be treated as private.

 workspace
 : The workspace file to use.
 This enables Go workspace mode.
 Note that this can also be set via OS env, e.g. `export HUGO_MODULE_WORKSPACE=/my/hugo.work` This only works with Go 1.18+.
-In Hugo `v0.109.0` we changed the default to `off` and we now resolve any relative work filenames relative to the working directory.
+In Hugo `v0.109.0` we changed the default to `off` and we now resolve any relative work file names relative to the working directory.

 replacements
 : A comma-separated list of mappings from module paths to directories, e.g. `github.com/bep/my-theme -> ../..,github.com/bep/shortcodes -> /some/path`.
 This is mostly useful for temporary local development of a module, in which case you might want to save it as an environment variable, e.g: `env HUGO_MODULE_REPLACEMENTS="github.com/bep/my-theme -> ../.."`.
 Relative paths are relative to [themesDir](https://gohugo.io/getting-started/configuration/#all-configuration-settings).
 Absolute paths are allowed.